schererl/FinalYearProject/README.md

 co-advisor: Anderson Rocha Tavares (UFRGS)

-This repository holds the work done on General Game Playing (GGP) for my graduate thesis, and BRACIS publication.
+This repository holds the work done on General Game Playing (GGP) for my final year project at PUCRS, and BRACIS publication.

 # OVERVIEW